msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 // . . .
 ```

-The `jsonwebtoken` module is used to generate and sign a token using the auth payload which of course if verified first.
+The `jsonwebtoken` module is used to generate and sign a token using the auth payload which of course is verified first.

 The client expects a result after the login and this result can be captured using the `client.login` second argument which is a callback: